pivotal/docs-tap/install-tanzu-cli.hbs.md

 1. Sign in to [VMware Tanzu Network](https://network.tanzu.vmware.com).
 2. Go to the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform).
-3. Select `Release 1.3.0` from the release drop-down menu.
+3. Select `Release 1.2.0` from the release dropdown menu.
-4. Click `tanzu-cli-tap-1.3.0` to list the Tanzu framework bundles
-5. Click and download the Tanzu framework bundle for your operating system.
+4. Click and download the Tanzu framework bundle for your operating system.
-6. (Optional) If an earlier upgrade attempt failed, you can uninstall the previous version of the Tanzu CLI and associated plug-ins and files.
+5. (Optional) If an earlier upgrade attempt failed, you can uninstall the previous version of the Tanzu CLI and associated plug-ins and files.
    See [Remove Tanzu CLI, plug-ins, and associated files](uninstall.html#remove-tanzu-cli) for more information.